 Since the Federal Government predicts that 7 out of 10 retirees above 65 will need some long-term care in their lifetime, it would be safe to say every senior will need coverage in some shape or form.
 Luckily, there are alternatives (annuities or life insurance) other than traditional long-term-care insurance.

-At the very least, the other options are not “use it or lose it” types of insurance plans.
+At the very least, the other options are not “use it or lose it” insurance plans.
 Since the immediate need for long-term care won’t begin until you need help with your day-to-day basic living needs, it’s hard to tell when you need to buy long-term care insurance.